-- Two letters of recommendation from therapeutic recreation specialists, related health care, or other recreation professionals with whom the applicant has completed volunteer or paid work hours.
+- Two letters of recommendation from therapeutic recreation specialists, related health care professionals, or other recreation professionals with whom the applicant has completed volunteer or paid work hours.

-Upon completion of Phases I and II, students will be notified of provisional admission into the program and will be asked to set up an advising appointment with the Director of Therapeutic Recreation.
-Students will be given a permit to register for REC 110 and 111 for the fall semester.
-Upon successful completion of these two courses (80 percent competency/B- in each course), the student will be granted full admission into the therapeutic recreation program.
+Upon completion of Phases I and II, students who meet the qualifications will be notified of provisional admission into the program and will be asked to schedule an advising appointment with a faculty member in the therapeutic recreation program.
+Students will be given a permit to register for REC 300, REC 302, REC 304, and REC 389 for the fall semester.
+Upon successful completion of these courses (80 percent competency/B- in each course), the student will be granted full admission into the therapeutic recreation program.

 Transfer students will follow the preceding process and meet the same criteria.
-Students should note that it is best to complete only one year at another institution (i.e., community college).
-This would facilitate completing the therapeutic recreation program at Grand Valley within the three-year and one semester rotation of therapeutic recreation coursework.
+Students should note that they are able to complete two years at another institution (i.e., community college).
+This preparation will facilitate completing the therapeutic recreation program at Grand Valley within the two-year and one-semester rotation of therapeutic recreation coursework.